yandex-cloud/docs/en/vpc/operations/static-route-create.md

       route_table_id: enp1sdveovdpdhaao5dq
       ```

+- API

+   To create a route table and add [static routes](../concepts/static-routes.md) to it, use the [create](../api-ref/RouteTable/create.md) REST API method for the [RouteTable](../api-ref/RouteTable/index.md) resource or the [RouteTableService/Create](../api-ref/grpc/route_table_service.md#Create) gRPC API call.

 - {{ TF }}

    {% include [terraform-definition](../../_tutorials/terraform-definition.md) %}

-   If you don't have {{ TF }}, [install it and configure the {{ yandex-cloud }} provider](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).
+   If you do not have {{ TF }} yet, [install it and configure the {{ yandex-cloud }} provider](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).

    To create a route table and add [static routes](../concepts/static-routes.md):

-   1. In the configuration file, describe the parameters of resources that you want to create:
+   1. In the configuration file, describe the parameters of the resources you want to create:

-      * `name`: The name of the route table.
-Name format:
+      * `name`: Name of the route table.
+Use this name format:

          {% include [name-format](../../_includes/name-format.md) %}

       * `network-id`: The ID of the network where the table will be created.
       * `static_route`: Static route description:
-         * `destination_prefix`: The destination subnet prefix in CIDR notation.
+         * `destination_prefix`: Destination subnet prefix in CIDR notation.
-         * `next_hop_address`: The internal IP address of the VM from the [allowed ranges](../concepts/network.md#subnet) that traffic is sent through.
+         * `next_hop_address`: Internal IP address of the VM from the [allowed ranges](../concepts/network.md#subnet) the traffic will be sent through.

-      Example configuration file structure:
+      Example of the configuration file structure:

       ```hcl
       resource "yandex_vpc_route_table" "lab-rt-a" {